-Vivian Liberto, although his first wife, is a frequently forgotten person in the Johnny Cash saga.
+Vivian Liberto, although being Johnny Cash’s first wife, is a frequently forgotten person in the Cash saga.
 The enduring romance between Johnny Cash and June Carter is the stuff of legend.
 It even formed the basis for the Academy Award-winning movie Walk the Line.
 But in many ways, Vivian’s story is no less compelling.

 When she was seventeen, Vivian first encountered Johnny Cash at a roller-skating rink in her hometown of San Antonio, Texas.
 After a very quick romance lasting all of three weeks, Johnny proposed marriage.
 That was in the summer of 1951.

-When Johnny returned to Texas in July of 1954, he and Vivian Liberto (or Vivian Cash) married within a month.
+Vivan first met the country music icon in 1951 and when Johnny returned to Texas in July of 1954 after being released from the Air Force, he and Vivian Liberto (or Vivian Cash) married within a month.

 By 1958, Johnny was finally beginning to attract some serious attention as a performer.
 This prompted the family to up sticks and head out to California.
 “Folsom Prison Blues” reached number five in the country charts, while his follow-up single “I Walk The Line” moved all the way to number one in the country charts.
 It even broke the mainstream Top 20.

-“I Walk The Line” was supposedly written in tribute to his relationship with Vivian Liberto.
+“I Walk The Line” was supposedly written in tribute to his relationship with Vivian Cash.
 However, as time rolled on, its lyrics would come to take on a bitterly ironic significance.